michaeljevans/sweater-weather/README.md

 * `$ rake db:{create,migrate}`
 * `$ bundle exec figaro install` will create a git-ignored `config/application.yml` where you will need to place your API keys for the environment

-**Please sign up for the following APIs to get necessary credentials**
+**Please sign up for the following APIs to obtain the necessary credentials:**

 * [MapQuest](https://developer.mapquest.com/documentation/)
 * [OpenWeather](https://openweathermap.org/api)